Drones share airspace with other drones and aircraft. Knowing where to fly your drone is an important part of keeping the skies safe.

 Airports, heliports and aerodromes

-An aerodrome is anywhere that an aircraft can take off and land.
+An aerodrome is a designated area where aircraft take off and land.
 This includes airports, heliports, and seaplane bases.

 Unless you are following an established Transport Canada procedure, you cannot fly closer than: